olivierpierre/comp26020-problems/week3-c-pointers-stdlib/01-pointer/README.md

 154 + -12 = 142
 ```

-To check the correctness of your program, use the department VM image with check50 installed or alternatively CS50 [sandbox](sandbox.cs50.io)
+To check the correctness of your program, use a Linux distribution with
+check50 installed or alternatively CS50 [sandbox](https://sandbox.cs50.io/) or
-or [IDE](ide.cs50.io) and write it in a file named `pointer.c`.
+[IDE](https://code.cs50.io/) and write it in a file named `pointer.c`.
 In a terminal,
 with that file in the local directory, check with this command:
 ```shell
 check50 -l --ansi-log olivierpierre/comp26020-problems/2022-2023/week3-c-pointers-stdlib/01-pointer